• Home

 Coconut Secret Organic Raw Coconut Aminos

-Coconut vinegar is similar to other vinegars like apple cider vinegar, balsamic vinegar, etc. It’s made from the fermented sap of the coconut palm.
+Coconut vinegar is similar to other vinegar like apple cider vinegar, balsamic vinegar, etc. It’s made from the fermented sap of coconut palm.

 It has a very strong acidic taste.
 It’s a common ingredient in Southeast Asian cuisine.
 It is also used in certain parts of India.

-Use it the same way you use other vinegars or replace other vinegars with it.
+Use it the same way you use other vinegar or replace other vinegar with it.
 I recommend Coconut Secret Raw Coconut Vinegar.

 coconut-secret-raw-coconut-aminos